What is SIEM?

 How does SIEM work?

-At the most basic level, all SIEM solutions perform some level of data aggregation, consolidation and sorting functions in order to identify threats and adhere to data compliance requirements.
-While some solutions vary in capability, most offer the same core set of functionality:
+At the most basic level, all SIEM solutions perform some level of data aggregation, consolidation and sorting functions to identify threats and adhere to data compliance requirements.
+While some solutions vary in capability, most offer the same core set of functions:

-Some SIEM solutions also integrate with third-party threat intelligence feeds in order to correlate their internal security data against previously recognized threat signatures and profiles.
-Integration with real-time threat feeds enable teams to block or detect new types of attack signatures.
+Some SIEM solutions also integrate with third-party threat intelligence feeds to correlate their internal security data against previously recognized threat signatures and profiles.
+Integration with real-time threat feeds enables teams to block or detect new types of attack signatures.

 The benefits of SIEM

-Regardless of how large or small an organization may be, taking proactive steps to monitor for and mitigate IT security risks is essential.
-SIEM solutions benefit enterprises in a variety of ways and have become a significant component in streamlining security workflows.
+Regardless of how large or small an organization might be, taking proactive steps to monitor for and mitigate IT security risks is essential.
+SIEM solutions benefit enterprises in various ways and have become a significant component in streamlining security workflows.

 Real-time threat recognition